cameronjgray/utils/README.md

 # Utils

 Simply and useful utilities when working at the command line.
+Adds commands that simplify output of other commands for easy reading.
 Add this directory to your `$PATH` and use the commands below.

 ## Battery Status